cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 gaiacli keys add <yourKeyName>
 ```

-The command will generate a 24-words mnemonic and account `0` at the same time.
+The command will generate a 24-words mnemonic and save the private and public keys for account `0` at the same time.
 You will be prompted to input a passphrase that is used to encrypt the private key of account `0` on disk.
 Each time you want to send a transaction, this password will be required.
-If you loose the password, you can always recover the private key with the mnemonic.
+If you lose the password, you can always recover the private key with the mnemonic.

 ::: danger
-**NEVER LOOSE YOUR MNEMONIC.
+**NEVER LOSE YOUR MNEMONIC.
 WRITE IT DOWN ON A PIECE OF PAPER AND STORE IT SOMEWHERE SAFE.
-IF YOU LOOSE IT, THERE IS NO WAY TO RETRIEVE IT.
+IF YOU LOSE IT, THERE IS NO WAY TO RETRIEVE IT.
 IF SOMEONE GAINS ACCESS TO IT, THEY GAIN ACCESS TO ALL THE ASSOCIATED ACCOUNTS**
 :::

 ::: warning